danschaffer/homepage/_posts/2019-11-29-pumpkin-prailine-pie.md

 - add a layer of prailines
 - add remaining mousse to pie crust
 - I like to cover this and keep in fridge until right before serving
-- final part is to add a layer of prailines on top and optionally chocolate shavings
+- final part is to add a layer of prailines on top and optionally chocolate shavings for decorations

 ![mousse in crust](/images/prailine6.jpg)